vrindagandhi23/Jeeves/Anchor/README.md

 Used to send and recieve AT commands to ESP32
 ### AnchorPolling.ino
 Flash the code onto the ESP32 connected to the Anchor.
 It will poll the 3 Tags and print their distance from the Anchor.
-#### Debug
-Check the addresses in the address definitions to make sure they exactly match the name.
 ### Triangulation.ino
 Built off AnchorPolling.ino.
 Polls the 3 distances from the tags and based on a given position for these anchors (specificed in the file), prints the position of the anchor.
 ### TriangulationVisualizer.py